optimex-xyz/market-maker-sdk/docs/liquidation.md

 - `token`: Address of the token being paid
 - `amount`: Amount of tokens to pay
-- `externalCall`: Encoded call data for the liquidation execution
+- `payment_metadata`: Encoded call data for the liquidation execution save from liquidation-quote API

 ---